joel16/ElevenMPV/README.md

-# ElevenMPV - Eleven Music Player VITA
+# ElevenMPV-A - Advanced Eleven Music Player VITA

 A homebrew music player for Playstation VITA that aims to support many different audio formats compared to the offical PS VITA music application.

+# BG playback support:

+1. By default: with most of the games
+2. With [LowMemMode plugin](https://github.com/GrapheneCt/LowMemMode): with all games

+# Limitations:

+Cover art support is temporary disabled.

+# Coming soon:

+1. Switch to hardware decoding when possible
+2. Controls from Quick Menu

 # Currently supported formats: (16 bit signed samples)
 - FLAC